Malmesbury branch line: Construction

-There was to be a short tunnel at Holloway, on the edge of Malmesbury, and there was some uncertainty about the construction; in fact the contractor started work on the basis of an open cutting, but soon reverted to tunnelling.
+There was to be a short tunnel at Holloway, on the edge of Malmesbury, and there was some uncertainty about the construction; the contractor started work on the basis of an open cutting, but soon reverted to tunnelling.
 Exceptionally bad weather delayed the construction process and damaged part of the completed works.
 In addition, tension between the main contractor Budd & Holt and the company's engineer Ward led to delays and an arbitration award, and the construction was heading for an overspend.
 On 6 July 1876 the GWR, as the financier of last resort, agree to provide £19,000 for the completion of the line; their own engineer Lancaster Owen was to be installed as Joint Engineer with Ward, although the former was prime.

 Budd & Holt continued to proceed more slowly than was desirable, complaining of sums due to them not being paid.
 However, on two occasions in August 1876 the contractor on their own account carried passengers informally on the incomplete line; this action scandalised the company and the contractor was warned not to repeat the arrangement.
 Early in 1877 it emerged that a further £19,000 was required to complete the line and to settle claims from Budd & Holt; the company planned to go to Parliament for supplementary powers to raise the money, but were persuaded to obtain the funding by local loans instead.
 Nonetheless Budd & Holt must have decided to have done with the scheme and made it clear that they would only continue work on new terms.
 At a special shareholders' meeting on 25 April 1877 the majority of shareholders agreed to sell their shares at a loss to the GWR, on the basis that the larger company would then complete the work.
 A minority of shareholders refused, preventing an outright sale, but the GWR now had the controlling majority.
 Budd & Holt's contract was terminated by mutual consent in June 1877 and the GWR proceeded to complete the line.
 The remaining work was chiefly ballasting and a contract was let to George Drew of Chalford.